 Vitamin B Guidelines

-- Never take B vitamin supplements in the evening.
-Caffeine can help you through the day.
-But everyone knows that drinking coffee during the evening keeps you awake late into the night.
-Adopt the same attitude if you start taking vitamin B complex supplements.
-Take them during the early morning whenever possible.
+Caffeine can help you through the day, but drinking coffee in the evening keeps you awake at night.
+Adopt the same attitude if you take vitamin B complex supplements early in the morning.

 Some vitamins—A, D, E, and K—are fat-soluble; B and C are water-soluble.
 This means certain vitamins dissolve when exposed to fat, while others dissolve in water.